fdhanh/etl-from-local-to-cloud/README.md

-#ETL on Google Cloud Platform (2)
+# ETL on Google Cloud Platform (2)
 This project using Cloud Dataproc, Cloud Storage, and BigQuery as the data warehouse

-#Installation
+# Installation
 Use git to clone this repository<br>
 `git clone https://github.com/fdhanh/etl-from-local-to-cloud.git`

-#Prerequisite
+# Prerequisite
-Make sure you have python 3.6 installed on your machine `> python --version
+Make sure you have python 3.6 installed on your machine <br>
-Python 3.6.8`
+`python --version`

 To run the script in this repository, you need to install the prerequisite library from requirements.txt `pip install -r requirements.txt`

-#Usage
+# Usage
+Before running the main program, run the command below `export PROJECT_ID='your-project-id'`